 Earlier Houses: There was 12th century castle on the site of the current house.

 House & Family History: Sudeley Castle has a royal history spanning 1,000 years.
 The early Sudeley was owned by King Ethelred the Unready.
-The Castle was later the home of Catherine Parr following her marriage to Sir Thomas Seymour; she later used Sudeley as her palace when she became Queen Catherine, the 6th wife of King Henry VIII (she is buried in the Castle church).
-Notable visitors to Sudeley have included King Henry VIII, Ann Boleyn, Lady Jane Grey, Elizabeth I, and King Charles I. Charles I's nephew, Prince Rupert of the Rhine, used the House as his headquarters in the Civil War; during the ensuing fight Cromwell's troops destroyed Sudeley and the House lay abandoned and derelict for 200 years.
+The Castle was later the home of Catherine Parr, following her marriage to Sir Thomas Seymour; she later used Sudeley as her palace when she became Queen Catherine, the sixth wife of King Henry VIII (she is buried in the Castle church).
+Notable visitors to Sudeley have included King Henry VIII, Ann Boleyn, Lady Jane Grey, Elizabeth I, and King Charles I. Charles I's nephew, Prince Rupert of the Rhine, used the House as his headquarters in the Civil War; during the ensuing fight Cromwell's troops almost destroyed Sudeley and the House lay abandoned and derelict for 200 years.
 King George III was one of many who visited Sudeley in the 18th century, attracted to its romantic, ruinous situation.
 In 1837 Sudeley was purchased by John and William Dent, who made their fortune with the Worcestershire glove-making company of the same name.
 They began an ambitious restoration program that was continued by their nephew, John Coucher Dent, who inherited the Castle in 1855.
-Most of the interiors were outfitted with pieces purchased at the Strawberry Hill sale, when the furnishings from Horace Walpole's house were sold.
+Many of the interiors were outfitted with pieces purchased at the Strawberry Hill sale, when the furnishings from Horace Walpole's house were sold.

 Collections: Sudeley has an outstanding paintings collection, including pictures by Turner, Van Dyck, and Rubens.
 The House also contains a good collection of Civil War memorabilia.
 Nicolas Poussin's "Triumph of Pan" was sold to the National Gallery in 1982-83.
 John Constable's "The Lock," dated 1824, was sold to the Thyssen Foundation, Lugano, Switzerland, on January of 1991 for £10,927,000.
 Poussin's "Landscape with a Calm," 1650-51, considered one of the artist's purest landscapes, was sold in 1997 to the J. Paul Getty Museum, Los Angeles.